OndrejNepozitek/Edgar-DotNet/docs/grid2d/basics.md

    - or the `PolygonGrid2D(IEnumerable<Vector2Int> points)` constructor

 ### Doors
-`IDoorModeGrid2D` is an interface that specifies door positions of a given room template.
-The most simple *door mode* is the `SimpleDoorModeGrid2D` - it lets us specify the length of doors and how far from corners they must be.
+In order to tell the generator how it can connect individual room templates, we need to specify all the available door positions.
+The main idea is that the more door positions we provide, the easier it is for the generator to find a valid layout.
+To define door positions, we use the `IDoorModeGrid2D` interface.
+The most simple *door mode* is the `SimpleDoorModeGrid2D` - it lets us specify the length of doors and how far from corners of the outline they must be.
 In this tutorial, we will use doors with length of 1 tile and at least 1 tile away from corners.

 ```